Magnetosphere: History

 Study of Earth's magnetosphere began in 1600, when William Gilbert discovered that the magnetic field on the surface of Earth resembled that of a terrella, a small, magnetized sphere.
 In the 1940s, Walter M. Elsasser proposed the model of dynamo theory, which attributes Earth's magnetic field to the motion of Earth's iron outer core.
 Through the use of magnetometers, scientists were able to study the variations in Earth's magnetic field as functions of both time and latitude and longitude.

 Beginning in the late 1940s, rockets were used to study cosmic rays.
 In 1958, Explorer 1, the first of the Explorer series of space missions, was launched to study the intensity of cosmic rays above the atmosphere and measure the fluctuations in this activity.
 This mission observed the existence of the Van Allen radiation belt (located in the inner region of Earth's magnetosphere), with the follow-up Explorer 3 later that year definitively proving its existence.
 Also during 1958, Eugene Parker proposed the idea of the solar wind, with the term 'magnetosphere' being proposed by Thomas Gold in 1959 to explain how the solar wind interacted with the Earth's magnetic field.
 The later mission of Explorer 12 in 1961 led by the Cahill and Amazeen observation in 1963 of a sudden decrease in magnetic field strength near the noon-time meridian, later was named the magnetopause.
 By 1983, the International Cometary Explorer observed the magnetotail, or the distant magnetic field.

 Structure and behavior

 The structure of magnetospheres are dependent on several factors: the type of astronomical object, the nature of sources of plasma and momentum, the period of the object's spin, the nature of the axis about which the object spins, the axis of the magnetic dipole, and the magnitude and direction of the flow of solar wind.

-The planetary distance where the magnetosphere can withstand the solar wind pressure is called the Chapman–Ferraro distance.
+The planetary distance where the magnetosphere can withstand the solar wind pressure is called the Chapman–Ferraro distance $R_{\rm CF}$.
 This is usefully modeled by the formula wherein $R_{\rm P}$ represents the radius of the planet, $B_{\rm surf}$ represents the magnetic field on the surface of the planet at the equator, $V_{\rm SW}$ represents the velocity of the solar wind, $\rho$ is the particle density of solar wind, and $\mu_{0}$ is the vacuum permeability constant: